Why the Traditional Annual Employee Engagement Survey Doesn't Cut It

 While this information is a useful benchmark for estimating how your employees feel about their work, there are several shortcomings with these methods that need to be expanded.

 The Problems with a Traditional Annual Engagement Survey

 Because they are done annually, engagement surveys are prone to be influenced by the here and now of when they were done rather than capture engagement sentiment over the entire year.
 This can lead to some employees who may have had a few bad days being overly negative or less than complimentary than average on the day of the survey.
 Alternatively, employees you've caught on a good day might be too focused on the good times to remember to tell you some crucial information that would help your implement improvements.

 2. They're Too Long

-One of the issues with planning an annual engagement survey is the pressure to fit everything into one survey because it just happens once a year.
-For fear of missing out on specific insights, HR teams will often make these surveys around 100 questions long, meaning employees dread doing them and may zone out even before they get to the employee engagement survey questions.
+One of the issues with planning annual employee pulse surveys is the pressure to fit everything into one survey because it just happens once a year.
+For fear of missing out on specific insightful data, HR teams will often make these surveys around 100 questions long, meaning employees dread doing them and may feel "survey fatigue" even before they get to employee engagement survey questions.

 While many employees resent how these time-consuming surveys take them away from their work and sometimes don't make them a priority, dealing with reams of data is also problematic for HR departments.
-If your business has a large number of employees, this could leave your HR team dealing with hundreds of thousands of questions and unable to cull all the important data.
+If your business has a large number of employees, this could leave your human resources team dealing with hundreds of thousands of questions and unable to cull all the important survey results.